Katie Gately

 Katie Gately is an American musician, composer, producer and sound designer based in Los Angeles, California.
 As well as her own releases she has remixed Björk and Zola Jesus and produced for serpentwithfeet.
-Her most recent album, Loom, was released on the 14th February 2020.
+Her most recent album, Fawn / Brute, was released on March 31, 2023.

 Background

 Gately was raised in Brooklyn, New York and moved to Los Angeles to study at USC where she graduated with an MFA in Film Production, where she focused on Sound Design.
 Gately also holds a BA in Philosophy from Carleton College, and had focused on Philosophy of Music.

-After releasing singles on Blue Tapes, Fet Press, FatCat, and a mini album on Public Information, Gately released her debut album Color in 2016.
+After releasing singles on Blue Tapes, Fet Press, FatCat, and a self-titled mini album on Public Information, Gately released her debut album Color in 2016.

 Color

 Her debut album Color was released in 2016 with Tri-Angle, and it meshed samples and found sounds with manipulations of her own voice to create maximalist electronic compositions deploying fractured rhythms, fierce licks and bold samples.
 Will Neibergall writes in a Tiny Mix Tapes review, "While it has predictably little in common with anything else she’s done, Color shares the cinematic quality of the latter.
 Where her self-titled EP could soundtrack body horror or seismic intensity, Gately’s debut Tri Angle LP is darkly whimsical."
 Clare Lobenfeld writes for Pitchfork, "Gately benefits from sound design know-how from her film production MFA studies at USC and her professional experience.
 This skill set benefits the intricacies of her beat constructions—harmonies built on tweaked vocal samples to bolster her own voice ("Sift"); cello and garbage-can percussion eloquently melding to make something reminiscent of grunge, but still reflective of current electronic trends at its core ("Frisk")."